-Assignments will be due on class days after the first day.
-The teacher should collect assignments at the beginning of class.
+Assignments for each lesson must be completed by the time of the next class.
+The teacher should collect assignments at the beginning of class each day.
 Some student presentations could be made at the beginning, and others later in the class time to provide some variety in the day.